doctea/mymenu/README.md

 # Requirements

-- [patched bodme/TFT_eSPI library](https://github.com/doctea/TFT_eSPI) needed to fix bug with wrapping not working (leading to missing headers from menus?)
+- (on rp2040 only) [patched bodme/TFT_eSPI library](https://github.com/doctea/TFT_eSPI) needed to fix bug with wrapping not working (leading to missing headers from menus?)

 ## todo